 Put another way, “I was suffering, and you eased my pain.
 I was unhappy, and you put a smile on my face.”

 But this creates a problem.
 Many of us do not put the needs of others before our own because we are not fulfilled.
-We feel empty.
-How can we give to others if we feel like we have nothing to give?
-The answer to this problem comes from knowing how much you are loved by God.
+We feel empty.* How can we give to others if we feel like we have nothing to give?
+The answer to this problem comes from knowing how much you are loved by God, and then daring to trust him by beginning to put his words into practice.
 When you know how valued you are, you will find it much easier to put others before yourself.

 The more we know we are loved by God, the more we are able to put Jesus words into practice (see 1 John 4:19).
 His love enables us to start building our house (our character) on the rock (see Matt 7:24-27).
 And the more we put his words into practice, the more we will appreciate others and look forward to being with them.
 (Character dispels despair and creates hope.
 See Romans 5:3-5.
 Yes, bad relationships won’t become good overnight, but if we put other people’s happiness and well being before our own, we will have much richer and fuller lives; lives filled with hope.)